Pacific Northwest Chapter

 Evan Dulin

 I am a wetland scientist with professional wetland experience starting in 2012.
-I specialize in wetland delineation, mitigation, permitting, and monitoring.
+I specialize in wetland mitigation, delineation, permitting, and monitoring.
 I have had the pleasure of working in wetlands in many different regions of the continental United States from Tennessee to Washington and many places in between.
-I currently work for the Washington State Department of Transportation as a Wetland Monitoring Lead (since 2019).
+I currently work for the Washington State Department of Transportation as their Wetland Mitigation Lead.

 Derek Faust Ph.D.

 I am an Instructor in the Environmental Sciences & Technology program at Clover Park Technical College.
-I teach courses including Critical Areas in the Environment (wetland delineation), GPS and GIS, Introduction to Ecology, General Chemistry, Environmental Chemistry, Orientation to Environmental Sciences, Rural Technology, Hydrology, Watershed Analysis, and Air Pollution.
+I teach courses including Critical Areas in the Environment (wetland delineation), GPS and GIS, Introduction to Ecology, General Chemistry, Environmental Chemistry, Rural Technologies, Hydrology, Watershed Analysis, Applications in Environmental Sciences I & II, and Environmental Sciences Seminar.

 I previously worked as a Research Biologist at the USDA-ARS Northern Great Plains Research Laboratory (NGPRL).
 My interests include aquatic ecology, wetlands, greenhouse gases, and agricultural landscapes.
 My previous research efforts focused on water quality, in particular in assessing how management practices in agricultural ecosystems can be used to reduce potential agricultural stressors (e.g., nutrients, sediments, and pesticides) in adjacent aquatic ecosystems.